yugabyte/yugabyte-db/docs/content/preview/secure/tls-encryption/server-to-server.md

 title: Enable encryption in transit
 headerTitle: Enable encryption in transit
 linkTitle: Enable encryption in transit
-description: Enable encryption (using TLS) for client and intranode communication.
+description: Enable encryption (using TLS) for client- and server-server communication.
-headcontent: Enable encryption (using TLS) for client and intranode communication
+headcontent: Enable encryption (using TLS) for client- and server-server communication
 aliases:
     - /preview/secure/tls-encryption/client-to-server/
 menu: